 - Can I be sued or prosecuted for producing or supplying a defective product, even if it hasn't caused any damage or injury?

-- If the product is inherently dangerous, am I still liable for damage or injury caused by it?
+- If a product is inherently dangerous, am I still liable for damage or injury caused by it?

-- Am I liable if damage or injury results from misuse of my product by the customer?
+- Am I liable for damage or injury caused by misuse of my product by the customer?

-- Am I responsible if the defect in my product is caused by a distributor mishandling or modifying it?
+- Am I responsible if a product defect is caused by a distributor mishandling or modifying it?

-- Are there official procedures, standards or rules that would help reduce my potential liability?
+- Are there official safety procedures, standards or rules that help reduce my potential product liability?

-- Can someone who didn't buy the product sue if they are injured by it?
+- Can I be sued by someone who didn't buy my product if they are injured by it?

-- Can I protect myself from claims by getting customers to sign a contract saying that liability is excluded?
+- Can I protect myself from product liabilty claims by getting customers to sign a contract saying that liability is excluded?

-- As a distributor, can I get my suppliers to indemnify me against product liability claims?
+- Can I get my suppliers to indemnify me against product liability claims as a distributor?

 - Can I insure myself against product liability claims, and how can I minimise the insurance premiums?